Gabeeh94/My-Portfolio/README.md

 ## [Project 1: SUBE personal data scraper and cleaner](https://github.com/Gabeeh94/SUBE-Project)

-A Python scraper that downloads the PDF with all the SUBE's (Buenos Aires's public transportation system) data of a particular person and a script that uses OCR to create a csv from the images.
-This file was then used in Power Bi to do some basic analysis and visualizations.
+A Python scraper that access the SUBE's (Buenos Aires's public transportation system) data of a particular person.
+The output file was then used in Power BI to do some basic analysis and visualizations.

 ![Power Bi Example](/images/SUBE-Power-Bi.jpg)